NucleoidMC/player-roles/README.md

  - `style`: accepts a list of text formatting types or hex colors
  - `prefix`: accepts a text component that is prepended before the name
  - `suffix`: accepts a text component that is appended after the name
+ - `contexts`: accepts a set of possible contexts defining where this decoration should be applied
+   - Accepts: `chat` and `tab_list`
+   - Default: applies to all possible contexts

 #### Chat Types
 The `chat_type` override allows the chat message decorations to be replaced for all players with a role.